Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher-v3/readme.md

 await gapi.client.androidpublisher.inappproducts.list({ packageName: "packageName",  });

 /*
-Patches an in-app product (i.e. a managed product or a subscription).
+Patches an in-app product (a managed product or a subscription).
 This method should no longer be used to update subscriptions.
 See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.patch({ packageName: "packageName", sku: "sku",  });

 /*
-Updates an in-app product (i.e. a managed product or a subscription).
+Updates an in-app product (a managed product or a subscription).
 This method should no longer be used to update subscriptions.
 See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.update({ packageName: "packageName", sku: "sku",  });